rachelando/scaffolding/source/2b-in-practice.rst

 Despite the availability of guidelines and resources on accessibility, **accessibility is not prioritised highly enough in practice**.
 In fact, of the top one million home pages, 96.3% had WCAG failures [#]_.
 One of the key reasons for this is that accessibility is **not incorporated early enough into the web design process**.
-Deadlines and a lack of resources mean that accessibility is often only lightly considered at the end of the process or not considered at all.
+Deadlines and a lack of resources mean that accessibility is often only lightly considered at the end of the process or not at all.

 By incorporating accessibility from the very beginning of web design:

 - the needs of people with disabilities are continually considered,